Ignition interlock device: Alaska

+Arizona

 Arizona offers what is called a Special Ignition Interlock Restricted Driver's License In Lieu of mandatory license suspension.
 It is a type of restricted driver's license that is used to facilitate the Ignition Interlock Requirement in a Vehicle.
 The time that the SIIRDL is required varies by offense, with an average length of 12 months.
 All IIDs must be installed by an approved company, and must be equipped with a camera, GPS and real-time reporting capabilities.